New constructions of pseudorandom codes: Perspectives

 \section{Perspectives}

 Here we review some of the design decisions we have made in our constructions.

 In \cref{sec: time-space}, we prove robustness to the binary symmetric channel rather than $p$-bounded channels (we assume $p$ is a constant in $[0, 1/2)$).
 One may ask whether it is possible to prove robustness to all $p$-bounded channels rather than just the binary symmetric channel.
 To show robustness to $p$-bounded channels, one could choose to apply a similar type of reduction as given in \cref{lem: amplify_public} by including in the secret key a shift $z$ and a permutation $\pi$.
 This reduces showing robustness against $p$-bounded channels to showing robustness against $d$-hypergeometric channels for all $d \leq pn$, which is very similar to the binary symmetric channel.
-Since the robustness probability only goes up as $p$ goes down in \cref{lem: time_space_robust}, there exists a function $u(n) = \negl(n)$ such that for all $d \in [1, pn]$, \cref{cons: enc_time-space} is robust to $\text{BSC}(d/n)$ with probability $1-u(n)$.
+Since the robustness probability only goes up as $p$ goes down in \fullornot{\cref{lem: time_space_robust}}{\cref{cons: enc_time-space}}, there exists a function $u(n) = \negl(n)$ such that for all $d \in [1, pn]$, \cref{cons: enc_time-space} is robust to $\text{BSC}(d/n)$ with probability $1-u(n)$.
 This implies \cref{cons: enc_time-space} is robust to any $d$-hypergeometric channel for $d \leq pn$ with probability $O(n) u(n) = \negl(n)$.
 However, such a reduction incurs an additive $O(n \log n)$ factor in the key size since $\pi$ is $O(n \log n)$ bits.
 In the space-bounded setting, having small keys is particularly important, so we have chosen to focus on the standard setting of the binary symmetric channel, which allows for remarkably small key sizes.
 However, it should not be hard to formalize the argument for $p$-bounded channels.
+Of course, one could use a pseudorandom function to generate $\pi$ and avoid the additive $O(n \log n)$ factor in the key size.
+We chose not to do this to keep our construction unconditional.
+Combining the results of \cref{sec: time-space} with other cryptographical objects (such as PRFs) remains an interesting open question.